earthly/website/blog/_posts/2023-12-08-incremental-rust-builds.md

 When it comes to CI, the main bottleneck is storing and retrieving information from the cache.
 Ephemeral CI runners, like GitHub Actions and CircleCI don't have a way to save and retrieve cache without using slow upload/download cache transfers on every run.

-For years, the community has been actively seeking improved strategies to minimize build inefficiencies in CI, with the ultimate goal of achieving caching performance for iterative builds that matches the efficiency experienced in local development.
+For years, the community has been actively seeking improved strategies to minimize build inefficiencies in CI[^3], with the ultimate goal of achieving caching performance for iterative builds that matches the efficiency experienced in local development.

 The most popular techniques employed by developers include: